 Keeping your tank in complete darkness is also not good for your fish.
 Also, if your tanks have plants, for sure, they need light for photosynthesis. too bright light can cause sleep deprivation.

 If your tank is too cold, your fish may not get proper sleep.
 Also, they will get ill within a short time.
 So, introducing a proper heating mechanism to the tank will be helpful for your wish to rest well.

-No they can not.
-Fish need darkness to properly complete sleeping cycle.
-Your tank lights or other lights pointed at your fish tank should only be on for 10-12 hours a day even under the moonlight settings. it can be harmful for fish on long term. due to lack of sleep, your daytime fish will be stressed, and your night fish will also be stressed due to light.
+No, they can not.
+Fish need darkness to properly complete the sleeping cycle.
+Your tank lights or other lights pointed at your fish tank should only be on for 10-12 hours a day even under the moonlight settings. it can be harmful to fish in long term. due to lack of sleep, your daytime fish will be stressed, and your night fish will also be stressed due to light.
 This will keep your fish happy and safe.

-Yes they can, The blue light helps fish to identify day and night time, because it imitate moonlight in an aquarium.
-So blue light not impact the sleep cycle of fish or plants and do not contribute to algae development.
+Yes they can, The blue light helps fish to identify day and night time because it imitates moonlight in an aquarium.
+So blue light does not impact the sleep cycle of fish or plants and does not contribute to algae development.
 It can be a great addition to any tank.
 Fish are free to swim around or ‘sleep’ at night which is more like a time of rest than a true slumber.

-But you need to keep in mind, even blue light calm your fish and transition them by mimicking moon light the keeping them on for whole night is not good for your fish. because most of the fish require few hours of darkness every day. it is better if you can use a aquarium light timer.
-This way, you can ensure that your aquarium fish get their required dark hours. under normal condition 2 hours of blue light is recommend for fish.
+But you need to keep in mind, that even blue light calms your fish and transitions them by mimicking moonlight keeping them on for the whole night is not good for your fish. because most of the fish require a few hours of darkness every day. it is better if you can use an aquarium light timer.
+This way, you can ensure that your aquarium fish get their required dark hours. under normal conditions, 2 hours of blue light is recommended for fish.